Get Matched With Colleges

 • Ability to follow directions and work with others

-• Research character’s personality traits and situation to bring the role to life
+• Knowledge of how to research a character’s personality traits and situation to bring the role to life

 • In some cases, actors must learn how to play an instrument (or seem like they are) or perform stage fighting sequences for a part